-Using these results from Table 2, we then compute the expressive benefits to voting in both Presidential and midterm years for both participants and non-participants.
+Returning to our baseline estimates in Table 2, we then compute the expressive benefits to voting in both Presidential and midterm years for both participants and non-participants.
 In Presidential years, we separately compute the benefits to voting in the House elections and the benefits to voting in Presidential elections.
 In the midterm year, by contrast, we set the benefits to voting in the Presidential election to zero.